 Participants stay with homestay families, chosen and screened by the CFHI Local Coordinator and language school.
 Homestays are located in a middle class residential neighborhood in the historic center of Oaxaca City.
 They are located in close proximity to one another and the language school, allowing participants to walk to language classes and meetings with ease.
-In some cases CFHI participants may be housed with others in the same homestay, but will always have their own room.
+In some cases CFHI participants may be housed with others in the same homestay, but will always have their own bed.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
 At the welcome orientation, participants are instructed on recommended transportation from homestays to clinical rotations and getting around the city.